noisereduce/TorchSpectralGating/README.md

 The algorithm was originally proposed by Sainburg et al [1] and was previously implemented in a GitHub repository [2].
 The current implementation was developed in PyTorch to improve computational efficiency and reduce run time.

-TorchSpectralGate supports both stationary and non-stationary noise reduction.
-To enable parallel computation, a few modifications were made to the original algorithm.
-In the non-stationary spectral gating, an FIR filter was implemented instead of an IIR filter.

 <a id="1">[1]</a>
 Sainburg, Tim, and Timothy Q. Gentner.
 “Toward a Computational Neuroethology of Vocal Communication: From Bioacoustics to Neurophysiology, Emerging Tools and Future Directions.”
 Frontiers in Behavioral Neuroscience, vol. 15, 2021.
 Frontiers, https://www.frontiersin.org/articles/10.3389/fnbeh.2021.811737.